Here’s the Skinny on Filing Bankruptcy and How it Affects Your Life

 - Most tax debts.

-For auto loans and mortgages, your debt may be discharged, but it could mean the creditor can seize the property you took a loan against, e.g., repossess your car.
+For auto loans and mortgages, your debt may be discharged, but it could mean the creditor can seize the property you took a loan against — they could repossess your car, for example.

 You can instead choose to “reaffirm” the debt, or leave it out of the bankruptcy discharge, and you’ll remain responsible for paying it off.
 And you get to keep your property.